pulibrary/papersofprinceton/README.md

 papersofprinceton
 =================

-Portal to the Papers of Princeton collection
+Former portal to the Papers of Princeton collection.
+Discontinued;
+control and authority transferred to RBSC.